-This blog has three purposes:
+This blog has two purposes:

-The public relations I refer to has a number of guises.
+Communication has a number of guises.
 It certainly doesn’t refer to media relations specifically.
 Media relations – duh – is not a synonym for public relations.
 These areas are included in PR:

 - Marketing communication